Free People Read Freely™: Literacy, Inclusion, and Democracy

 Rebecca Amato, director of Odyssey project for adult education, Illinois Humanities

-Augustus Wood, assistant professor in the School of Labor & Employment Relations, University of Illinois at Urbana-Champaign.
+Augustus Wood, assistant professor in the School of Labor & Employment Relations at the University of Illinois, Urbana-Champaign

 Antoinette Burton, Maybelle Leland Swanlund Professor of History at the University of Illinois, Urbana Champaign

-Coordinator: Laney Rodriguez, MFA candidate, Department of Theater, University of Illinois Urbana-Champaign
+Coordinator: Laney Rodriguez, MFA in Acting candidate, Department of Theatre, University of Illinois Urbana-Champaign.

 1:30 p.m.